matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 This MSC, along with the others mentioned above, therefore seeks primarily to do that.
-Although there is plenty of scope for improvement, we consider that better done in *future* MSCs, based on a shared understaning of the *current* implementation.
+Although there is plenty of scope for improvement, we consider that better done in *future* MSCs, based on a shared understanding of the *current* implementation.

 In short, this MSC prefers fidelity to the current implementations over